bovender/configure-server/README.md

 Install Ubuntu Server Edition on your server in the usual way.
-During installation you should indicate that you want a LAMP stack, an SSH server, and an internet mail system.
+During installation you should indicate that you want a LAMP stack, an SSH server, and an internet mail system, i.e. Postfix.
 (It's up to you to install other services right away such as Samba, but the `configure-server` script won't deal with those.)

+#### Understanding key user accounts

 The user account that is created by the Ubuntu installer is only needed for low-level administrative work on the server (such as running the `configure-server` script).
 Therefore, you can (and should) use a complicated password (and maybe even complicated user name).
 The `configure-server` script will set up an LDAP directory for actual user management on the server, and this LDAP directory will be populated with a main user (admin user) that serves as administrator for e.g. Horde.
 The main user account stored in the LDAP directory has nothing to do with the user account on the server.

 ### Step 2: Basic configuration of the script